John Henderson (darts player)

-John Henderson (born 4 May 1973) is a Scottish darts player who plays in Professional Darts Corporation (PDC) events.
+John Henderson (born 4 May 1973) is a Scottish darts player who competes in Professional Darts Corporation (PDC) events.

+He is the reigning World Seniors Matchplay and World Seniors Masters champion, as well as the 2024 World Seniors Darts Championship winner.
+Henderson also won the 2021 PDC World Cup of Darts partnering Peter Wright for Scotland.
+He reached the semi-finals at the 2017 World Grand Prix and the quarter-finals at the 2015 European Championship.

 Career

 Henderson started out in the PDC circuit and played one tournament in Scotland as well as the 2003 UK Open where he lost in the first round, having won his preliminary match.
 He then qualified for the 2005 BDO World Darts Championship, where he beat Stephen Bunting in the first round before losing in round two to Martin Adams – hitting a record thirteen 180s (for a five-set match) in the 3–2 defeat.
 Henderson then reached the quarter-finals of the 2005 British Open and the last 32 of the 2005 Winmau World Masters.

 Henderson reached the final of the 2007 British Open.
-He beat Tony O'Shea in the quarter finals and Ted Hankey in the semis before losing to Gary Anderson in the final.
+He beat Tony O'Shea in the quarter-finals and Ted Hankey in the semis before losing to Gary Anderson in the final.
 This was followed however with failure to qualify for the 2008 BDO World Championship and an early exit from the 2007 World Masters.

 2008–2009

-2008 was a good year for Henderson, reaching the semi-finals of the Norway Open and the quarter finals of the WDF Europe Cup.
+2008 was a good year for Henderson, reaching the semi-finals of the Norway Open and the quarter-finals of the WDF Europe Cup.
 On 20 September 2008 Henderson captured his very first title, winning the 2008 British Open.
 He scored notable wins over Edwin Max and Dave Chisnall to earn a spot into the televised stages which were shown live on Setanta Sports.
 He then defeated Gary Robson in the quarter-finals and Mareno Michels in the semis before avenging his defeat over Anderson twelve months previously by beating him in the final to win the £3,000 top prize.
 The win also helped Henderson finish fourth in the BDO International Grand Prix, earning him another £2,750 for his efforts.
 He also shot up the world rankings as a result of the win, moving him into the WDF's top 20.
 He then captured the German Open in 2009, beating Stephen Bunting in the final which elevated Henderson to seven in the WDF rankings.